-The resilience of the human being is marked by what happens, not simply after the traumatic event, but before the event.
+The resilience of the human being is marked by what happens, not just after the traumatic event, but before the event.
 In general, there are studies showing that people who have had a childhood marked by abandonment, in which they could not develop emotional intelligence or learn to regulate their emotions, are more likely to succumb to the crisis compared to people who had parents who allowed them to develop a secure attachment.
-These people usually deal with a small neurological malformation that prevents them from controlling emotions and they collapse when facing a serious life event, such as losing their jobs due to coronavirus, marital problems, or any other similar crisis.
+These people usually deal with a small neurological malformation that prevents them from controlling emotions and they collapse when facing a serious life event, such as losing their job due to the coronavirus, marital problems, or any other similar crisis.

 What do I mean by all this?
 Resilience is not something innate, it is not learned when the crisis arrives.
 Resilience is a character trait and a strength that can be learned.
 Resilience has even been compared to learning how to play the guitar.
 When you first try to play, your fingers get sore and you get frustrated.
 Some may even quit after the second or third lesson.
-A resilient person pushes past that initial discomfort and soon begins to realize that there are greater joy and satisfaction ahead.
+A resilient person pushes past that initial discomfort and soon begins to realize that there is greater joy and satisfaction ahead.

-If we allow the Bible to speak to us about this matter, we will find a Job who showed a high level of resilience when he lost everything and decided to trust God, saying: for I know that my Redeemer lives; and He shall stand at last on the earth; and after my skin is destroyed, yet in my flesh I will see God (Job 19:25-27).
+If we allow the Bible to speak to us about this matter, we will find Job, who showed a high level of resilience when he lost everything and decided to trust God, saying: “for I know that my Redeemer lives; and He shall stand at last on the earth; and after my skin is destroyed, yet in my flesh I will see God” (Job 19:25-27).
 Joseph showed resilience when he was sold by his brothers and slandered by Potiphar’s wife, but he did not let any of this ruin his dream.
-The Apostle Paul suffered like no other disciple in life (2 Corinthians 11:16-33), and at the end of his career he said I have fought a good fight (2 Timothy 4:7-8).
+The Apostle Paul suffered like no other disciple in life (2 Corinthians 11:16-33), and at the end of his career he said, “I have fought a good fight” (2 Timothy 4:7-8).

-- Develop a positive self-esteem.
+- Developing positive self-esteem.
 Your adverse circumstances do not define your destiny or who you are as a person.
 Your identity is given to you by your Creator and when you trust the one who directs your life, you discover that your value as a person is not determined by the events or things you have achieved, but by who you are when you are connected to Jesus.

-- Seek help from others.
+- Seeking help from others.
 Resilient people seek company in the midst of their pain.
 The natural tendency of the human mind is to withdraw when facing trauma.
 The brain shuts down before trauma.
 You must fight against yourself and not isolate yourself in the face of the crisis.